yofabronecoforo/C6EGHV/README.md

 On the default difficulty setting, in the Ancient era, with one reward, there should be a 5-16% chance of encountering hostile villagers, depending on the received reward and the method in which it was received.
 This chance scales with each successive era, so that in the Future era, it will be 45-144%.
 On the lowest difficulty setting, the chance should start at 2-7% in the Ancient era, and scale from there.
 On the highest difficulty setting, the chancce should start at 9-28%, and scale from there.
 If bonus rewards are enabled, these chances increase slightly based upon the rarity of each reward received beyond the first.
 Thus, on higher difficulties, late enough in the game and with sufficient quantity and/or quality of rewards, encountering hostile villagers is no longer a chance, but instead becomes a guarantee.

-If the villagers are hostile, they will retaliate by organizing into one barbarian melee unit in a nearby tile.
-If they are very hostile, more than one unit will appear, and some will be ranged.
-If they are downright pissed off, they will organize into a new barbarian camp near the site of their former village, and they will spawn a handful of units.
-If Horses are located near the site of the former village, there is a chance that any unit(s) that appear may instead be mounted; this chance increases with each additional nearby source of Horses.
-Villager hostility level greatly fluctuates based on the same factors as the chance to be hostile above, and like above, eventually multiple units, and even a camp, will move from being a chance to a guarantee.
+Villager hostility level greatly fluctuates based on the same factors as the chance to be hostile above; if they are hostile, eventually multiple units, and even a camp, will move from being a chance to a guarantee.

 Hostile Villagers AFTER any other reward are configurable via a new dropdown option in Advanced Setup.
 Available settings are:
 - Never (hostile villagers will NOT appear)